 Our Plants

 Mainly, we sell roses and companion plants for the local market.
-I know that this is a bit of a disappointment for viewers and potential customer in far-away places.
-We do offer a limited mail-order offering within Canada of smaller own-root roses (in a 9cm/4″ pot) in late winter each year, but we’re in no headlong rush to expand beyond the local market in a major way.
-Read on for a minute, and I think you’ll understand why.
+I know this can be a bit disappointing for viewers and potential customers from farther away.
+We do offer a mail-order selection of smaller roses and perennials within Canada—now sold through our other online store Rose Farm Canada—but we’re not in a rush to expand beyond the local market in a big way.
+Give me a minute to explain, and I think you’ll understand why.

-Growing is local.
-Or at least it should be.
-The plants and growing practices that work well in my northern pacific coast climate may not be a good fit in regions with different temperatures, daylength, precipitation or soil.
-In some places, soil pathogens require grafted roses to be successful, while all of my roses are propagated and grown on their own roots.
-One of the local food movement’s ethics that rubbed off on me while vending at the farmers market: large-scale production and shipping over long distances isn’t always the most sustainable or sensible answer.
-Could there be a local rose grower in New Brunswick who does a great job of propagating roses to thrive in their local climate?
-Of course there could be, and in fact there is!
-We don’t want or need to be the largest supplier in any particular market.
-In fact, I think the hobby is best served by more local growers close to their own communities.
+Growing is local—or at least it should be.
+The plants and growing practices that thrive in my northern Pacific Coast climate may not work as well in regions with different temperatures, day lengths, rainfall, or soil conditions.
+In some places, soil pathogens make grafted roses a necessity, while all of our roses are propagated and grown on their own roots.
+One thing that stuck with me from my time at the farmers market is the idea that large-scale production and long-distance shipping aren’t always the most sustainable or sensible answer.
+Could there be a great local rose grower in New Brunswick, perfectly suited to their climate?
+Absolutely—and in fact, there is!
+We don’t need to be the biggest supplier in any market.
+In my view, the hobby is best served by more local growers supporting their own communities.

-That said, I’m mindful that some of the roses we’ve collected are hard-to-find, and so we’ll do our part to keep them in the trade.
-If that means expanding our mail-order offering in a thoughtful way, we’ll definitely consider it.
+That said, I know some of the roses we’ve collected are hard to find, and we’ll do our part to keep them in circulation.
+If that means expanding our mail-order offerings in a thoughtful way, we’ll definitely consider it.

-As mentioned above, we propagate our roses on their own roots from our collection of mother stock.
-We also buy in some roses from other suppliers to round out the assortment, but that something like 5% of our business.
-One of our goals this year is to expand our variety in annuals, perennials and shrubs – great companions for roses which are, after all, very social creatures in the garden.
+As mentioned, we propagate our roses on their own roots from our collection of mother stock.
+We also bring in a small percentage—about 5%—from other suppliers to round out our selection.
+One of our goals this year is to expand our variety of annuals, perennials, and shrubs—ideal companions for roses, which are, after all, very social plants in the garden.

-We maintain our plants with minimal spraying (sulfur, baking soda) and absolutely none of the hard stuff.
-My family lives here, so it’s out of the question for me.
-So if you see a little blackspot or some aphids on our roses, that’s why.
+We maintain our plants with minimal spraying (mainly sulfur and baking soda) and absolutely none of the harsh chemicals.
+My family lives here, so that’s non-negotiable for me.
+So if you notice a little blackspot or a few aphids on our roses, now you know why.

 Our Business